moises-nimolabs/buybox/readme.md

 1. Docker for Windows, Docker Toolbox or Docker for Mac
 2. .Net Core SDK 3.1
 3. Angular-CLI installed globally
+4. NodeJS 10+ installed locally
+4.1.
+Builders uses `gulp`, so make sure you are able to use it

 Database and web servers are running on docker to avoid over-installation of uneeded components on your machine.